jetsonearth/clio-voice/README.md

 ## A Builder's Note

-In January 2025 I opened a blank Swift file with a simple promise to myself: *maybe voice could make my Mac feel quieter*.
+In Feb 2025 I opened a blank Swift file with a simple promise to myself: *maybe voice could make my Mac feel quieter*.
 I had never shipped a macOS app, never lived inside AppKit, and definitely did not expect to learn audio pipelines, CoreML quirks, and Accessibility APIs all at once.
 Clio began as a private tool so I could think out loud, transcribe fast, and keep everything on my machine.

 Somewhere between debugging hotkeys at 2 a.m. and teaching myself SwiftUI by brute force, the project stopped being “for me only.”
 Dictation deserves to be infrastructure-not a gated SaaS add-on or yet another subscription.
 So I’m open-sourcing the entire stack, hoping other builders will treat voice as a primitive we can improve together.
 If you are reading this, consider it an invitation to add your own rituals, shortcuts, and ideas to Clio.